-The Striped Skunk is a familiar and distinctive member of the Weasel Family.
-It is about the size of a house cat but has a stout body and is often recognized at first by its distinctive, strong odour and by its 2 bold white stripes running along its black body.
-It has thick, glossy fur that is black and white striped, a triangular head that tapers to a pointed nose with a bulbous nose pad, small ears, and a bushy tail (18 to 25 centimeters) (Hatler et al. 2008, Wikipedia 2011).
-The white stripes run from the forehead over the head and extend into two lateral stripes along the back--the amount and width of striping is very variable, however, and some individuals can appear mostly black (Hatler et al. 2008).
-Males are generally larger than females; weight ranges from 1.2–6.3 kg (with an average weight of 2.73 kg-3.64 kg), and a body length (excluding the tail) of 33–46 cm (Wikipedia 2011).
+The Striped Skunk is a member of the Weasel Family and is familiar to most of us.
+It is about the size of a house cat but has a stout body and is often recognized at first by its distinctive, strong odour, its bushy tail, and by its 2 bold white stripes running along its black body.
+The amount and width of striping is very variable, however, and some individuals can appear mostly black (Hatler et al. 2008).

 In British Columbia, the Striped Skunk is most common in the southern half of the province; it does not occur on coastal islands (Hatler et al. 2008).
 Research has shown that 75% of BC's Striped Skunks are found the lower Fraser Valley, 13% in the Thompson-Okanagan, and 6% in the Kootenays (Hatler et al. 2008).

 Although not verified by genetic work, two subspecies of Striped Skunk are recognized in British Columbia: 1) Memphitis memphitis hudsonica (mainland regions east of the coast mountains) and 2) Memphitis memphitis spissigrada (lower Fraser Valley) (Hatler et al. 2008).